britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 filter can be applied to the stream of RTT information to get a more stable estimate.

+We note that the Latency Spin Bit, and the measurements that can be done with it, can be seen as an end-to-end extension of a special case of the alternate marking method described in {{?ALT-MARK=I-D.ietf-ippm-alt-mark}}.

 ## Limitations and Workarounds

+Application-limited and flow-control-limited senders can have application and transport layer delay, respectively, that are much greater than network RTT.
-The spin bit provides latency information only when the sender is neither application nor flow control limited.
+Therefore, the spin bit provides network latency information only when the sender is neither application nor flow control limited.
 When the sender is application-limited by periodic application traffic, where that period is longer than the RTT, measuring the spin bit provides information about the application period, not the RTT.
-Simple heuristics based on the observed data rate per flow or changes in the RTT series can be used to reject bad RTT samples due to application or flow control limitation. \[EDITOR'S NOTE: more here?]
+Simple heuristics based on the observed data rate per flow or changes in the RTT series can be used to reject bad RTT samples due to application or flow control limitation.

-Since the spin bit logic at each endpoint considers only samples on packets that advance the highest packet number seen, signal generation itself is resistent to reordering.
+Since the spin bit logic at each endpoint considers only samples on packets that advance the largest packet number seen, signal generation itself is resistent to reordering.
 However, reordering can cause problems at an observer by causing spurious edge detection and therefore low RTT estimates.
-This can be probabilistically mitigated by the observer considering the low-order bits of the packet number, and rejecting edges that appear out-of-order.
+This can be probabilistically mitigated by the observer tracking the low-order bits of the packet number, and rejecting edges that appear out-of-order.

 ## Alternate RTT Measurement Approaches for Diagnosing QUIC flows {#other-bad-ideas}

-There are two alternatives to explicit signaling for passive RTT measurement for measuring the RTT experienced by QUIC flows.
+There are two broad alternatives to explicit signaling for passive RTT measurement for measuring the RTT experienced by QUIC flows.

 The first of these is handshake RTT measurement.
 As described in
 {{?QUIC-MGT=I-D.ietf-quic-manageability}}, the packets of the QUIC handshake are